 Tips for El Nido Island Hopping

-- Be sure to confirm exactly what is included in your tour before you book.
-Most El Nido Island Hopping tours include snorkeling gear, a life jacket, and a buffet lunch
+- Most El Nido island hopping tours include snorkeling gear, a life jacket, and a buffet lunch.

-- Canoes are available for rental for 100 PHP at Small and Big Lagoon
+- Canoes are available for rental for 250 PHP at Small and Big Lagoon.